Contrast-Security-OSS/vulnpy/README.md

 To run with Contrast, install the agent (`pip install -U contrast-agent`) and set `VULNPY_USE_CONTRAST=true` before running your desired `make` command.

+#### Running Different Servers

+While some frameworks come with their own servers, you can use the uWSGI server as well. `pip install -e ".[flask,uwsgi]" && make flask-uwsgi` launches the flask app with uWSGI.

 #### Running with Contrast in Docker

 `vulnpy` provides a Dockerfile that is also preconfigured to enable Contrast Security's